any-docs/css/content/guides/syntax/index.md

 - none

 > [!NOTE]
-> The module explicitly states that {{cssxref("@charset")}} is not an actual at-rule, but rather an unrecognized legacy rule that should be omitted when a stylesheet is grammar-checked.
+> The module explicitly states that `@charset` is not an actual at-rule, but rather an unrecognized legacy rule that should be omitted when a stylesheet is grammar-checked.
 The only valid `@charset` usage is at the very beginning of a stylesheet, where it is interpreted as a special byte sequence stripped before processing the content.

 ### Key concepts

-- {{cssxref("at-rule")}}
+- `at-rule`
 - [character escaping](/reference/values/custom-ident#escaping_characters)
 - [CSS comments](/guides/Syntax/Comments)
 - [CSS declaration](/en-US/docs/Web/API/CSS_Object_Model/CSS_Declaration)